Our Work

 Synergistic Fusion: Advancing Thermal Therapy Systems for Patient Safety through Nursing-Engineering Collaboration

 Thermal therapy systems surround patients with warm air prior to and following surgery and at other critical times, but the tendency of the plastics to overheat and fracture can decrease their efficacy and cause unintended harm to patients.
-In addition to gathering data about these devices in the real-world setting, the team plans to apply that data to the creation of novel polymers that will not be prone to overheating and fracturing.
+In addition to gathering data about these devices in the real-world setting, the team designated that data for the creation of novel polymers that will not be prone to overheating and fracturing.

 Go to: